Natinael13/Chess-simulator/README.md

 # What I Gained

-* Experience with design patterns, Specifically: Singleton, Factory, External Dependency Injection, Observer, and (Internal) Iterator.
+* Experience with creational, structural, and behavioral design patterns, Specifically: Singleton, Factory, External Dependency Injection, Observer, and (Internal) Iterator.
 * Practice with the essential software engineering skill of solving programming problems by finding library code